Language and Media Studies

 • CV

-Admission to this study course is open.
+Admission to this study course is unrestricted.
 A place in the program is available to anyone who meets the requirements for the degree program and enrolls within the deadlines.

-The enrollment is done online in viaCampus.
+The enrolment is done online in viaCampus.
 The required documents have to be uploaded to the system.

-Application for higher subject semester is possible in each semester.
+Application for higher subject semester is possible in each semester in viaCampus.

 For further information on enrolment, please visit our page "Application and Enrolment".